How to Get the Most Out of Your Solar System

 Lower reliance on the grid

-Protection against rising electricity prices
+Reduce the impact of rising electricity prices

 Backup power in case of blackouts (depending on the system)